Impact of solvent on state-to-state population transport in multistate systems using coherences: Results

 The frequencies and couplings of the baths are characterized by the spectral density defined as

 This can be calculated as the Fourier transform of the energy-gap autocorrelation function simulated using molecular dynamics.
-The site-dependent spectral densities and Hamiltonian for FMO have been recently simulated using the TD-LC-DFTB density functional.~\cite{maityDFTBMMMolecular2020} We use these parameters as the starting point for our exploration.
+The site-dependent spectral densities and Hamiltonian for FMO have been recently calculated by~\citet{maityDFTBMMMolecular2020} We use these parameters as the starting point for our exploration.
 The Hamiltonian corresponding to this coarse-grained model is given in the supplementary information.
-The average and the site-dependent spectral densities are shown in Fig.~\ref{fig:Jw} for reference.
+It is based on the FMO Hamiltonian obtained by~\citet{maityDFTBMMMolecular2020} In the original work the simulation was done using QM/MM MD trajectories, TD-LC-DFTB was used for the site energies and TrESP for the couplings.~\cite{maityDFTBMMMolecular2020} The average and the site-dependent spectral densities are shown in Fig.~\ref{fig:Jw} for reference.
+In our exploration of the FMO model, we will change the spectral densities in various ways that shall be described.
+However, the parameters for the system Hamiltonian will always remain the same to ensure that the effects that we see arise solely out of the vibrational baths.

 Figure~\ref{fig:popln_base} shows the excitonic population corresponding to each of the sites for the site-specific and average spectral densities.
 (This information can, in principle, be calculated using many methods.
 Here the simulations have been conducted using the tensor network path integral method~\cite{boseTensorNetworkRepresentation2021} based on Feynman-Vernon influence functional.)
 We notice that changing the average spectral density to the site-specific spectral densities has minor effects on the dynamics of bacteriochlorophyll sites 1 and 2 and negligible effects on the populations of sites 3 and 4.
 A key drawback of this population picture is that it washes away a lot of details.
 At this level, one cannot answer questions such as how does the transfer from site 1 to site 2, $P_{2\leftarrow 1}(t)$, change in switching between the two descriptions.
 Or what happens to the various contributions to the site 3 population?